vasumahesh1/azura_docs/API Design Ideas.md

 - Pool Level = A texture for the entire pool of drawables
 - Drawable Level (Only for Render Passes) = Eg: Model Matrix UniformBuffer

 We need a way to avoid duplicating the data if it is shared at a particular level.

-Core things:
+This should be on a granularity of Descriptor Sets and not individual entries.
+1 set has 1 place of update either at the renderer level, pass level (compute or render), pool level etc.

+Pros:
+- Already have a set for all types of descriptors added.
+Can maintain `UsageScope` there itself

+Cons
+- Issue comes with Renderer, Pass & Pools having similar ways of updating data & maintain 1 buffer for each level.
+But a drawable is actually sharing the buffer memory with the pool itself.
+So the pool has to maintain drawable buffer updates as well.

+Notes / Foreseeable Changes:
 - Uniform Descriptor Heap for D3D12.
 Create a large pool outside.
-Not sure about Vulkan
+Not sure about Vulkan.
+- Need a governing structure which can be re-used among the different scopes and writes to relevant GPU bound buffers as needed.
+- Render Passes might need a staging buffer as well for their scope specific updates.
+- This certainly, for Vulkan, points to scope level descriptor sets & we write to those sets during Submit phase.
+And then, per drawable we generate a set of descriptors by "gathering" them from the renderer, render pass, pool.
+ComputePool might need a similar thing but no drawable scope level to worry about.